raydipanwita/Database/challenges/06_designing_schema_two_tables.md

 ## Introduction

 You've learned how to design a schema with a single table.
-Often, we will need to store different kind of records in our programs — for example, _albums and artists_, for a music library, or _posts and comments_, for a blogging program.
+Often, we will need to store different kinds of records in our programs — for example, _albums and artists_, for a music library, or _posts and comments_, for a blogging program.

-Relational databases allow us to store different kind of records and "link" them together, with the use of foreign keys.
+Relational databases allow us to store different kinds of records and "link" them together, with the use of foreign keys.
 In the music library database, albums are associated to their artist record using the `artist_id` foreign key.